RyRyIT/Team-Profile-Generator/README.md

 ![Power](https://user-images.githubusercontent.com/74007392/108450682-9abe6680-7233-11eb-934d-e64fb2f56654.PNG)
 This is the generate output HTML after running the code as you can see we have Profile cards for each member I unfourntunately am trying to fix th issue with the emails not loading properly but in all the app works!

+To get the app up and running on your Machine clone the repo or add the files individually.
+Make sure you run your "npm install" command then make sure you've installed inquirer.
+After that Run "Node App.js" and you'll get the questions shown above.